Our Stories - Young Adults, Work, and Personal Experience During the COVID-19 Pandemic

 This archived webinar from May, 2020 features the stories of self-advocates employed to conduct research on transition practices.
-These researchers shared how social distancing and the use of technology have affected their work and other parts of their lives, such as staying in touch with family, friends, and support staff.

 Read this brief to learn about the factors that contribute to the effectiveness of Oklahoma’s success in achieving integrated employment outcomes for individuals with IDD across three state systems: IDD, vocational rehabilitation (VR), and education.